ritakalach/twitter-bot/README.md

 ## Running the code
 Download [*tweet_quote.py*](tweet_quote.py) and [*quotes.txt*](quotes.txt) files to the same directory.
 In *tweet_quotes.py* make sure to update lines 136-139 with your account credentials.
-Open the terminal and run ```python3 tweet_quote.py```.
+Run ```python3 tweet_quote.py``` in the terminal.
 You'll be prompted for input.
-Type "tweet" in the terminal to tweet the last quote stored in *quotes.txt*.
+Type "tweet" to tweet the last quote stored in *quotes.txt*.
 You can also type "shuffle quotes", "add quote", or "exit".

 <img src="media/command_line.gif" width = 500>

-If you wish to add your own quote, it must be in the following format: "Quote text.",Book Title,Book Author
+If you wish to add your own quote, it must be in the following format: "Quote",Book Title,Book Author

 ## Example